-- (b) Employees may request compensatory time off in lieu of cash or a combination of both. - (c) Compensatory time off granted in lieu of cash overtime compensation in accordance with the requirements of the Fair Labor Standards Act (FLSA) shall not exceed the statutory limits of accrual, and usage of any such FLSA compensatory time off shall be in compliance with any appropriate FLSA regulations. - (d) Compensatory time off may not be deducted in increments of less than one-half (1/2) hour. - (e) On any separation from service unused compensatory time off will be paid off in cash in a lump sum with the final paycheck at the employee's, then, base rate.
+- (b) Employees may request compensatory time off in lieu of cash or a combination of both. - (c) Compensatory time off granted in lieu of cash overtime compensation in accordance with the requirements of the Fair Labor Standards Act (FLSA) shall not exceed the statutory limits of accrual, and usage of any such FLSA compensatory time off shall be in compliance with any appropriate FLSA regulations. - (d) Compensatory time off may not be deducted in increments of less than one-half (1/2) hour, unless otherwise provided for in this Agreement. - (e) On any separation from service unused compensatory time off will be paid off in cash in a lump sum with the final paycheck at the employee's, then, base rate.